 At Mission Harbor Behavioral Health, we specialize in treating teens and young adults who struggle with behavioral, mental health, and substance abuse issues.
 Our staff works with every client to develop a personalized treatment method that is tailored to their specific needs.
 In addition to medication and psychotherapy, our treatment approaches also include group therapy, family therapy, alternative medicine, peer support, and self-help.

 Our counselors will work with your teen and your family to uncover the root cause of their ODD and find ways to help them overcome their disorder and live a healthier, happy life.
-If you’re located in the Santa Barbara area, call our admissions team today at (805) 209-4433 or send us a message online.
+If you’re located in the Santa Barbara or Southern California area, call our admissions team today at (805) 209-4433 or send us a message online.